Click Shop Hoagies' and our affiliate links before you shop... Thanks!

 Barney was a cat.
 He died last Friday.
 And everyone was sad.
 They did what most people do when a cat they like dies.
 They had a funeral.
 And then they tried to think of good things about him.
 They wanted to remember him as he was; and they thought about some other things, too

-Visit Grief & Mourning for more great titles for kids and teens!
+Visit Grief & Mourning for more great titles for kids, teens and adults!

 Magazines (for kids and teens)